pirate/china-vpn/wp-content/plugins/apocalypse-meow/readme.txt

 * Apocalypse Meow is born!

 == Upgrade Notice ==

+= 1.6.0 =
+Includes a tool for resetting all user passwords.
+Sites which were vulnerable to Heartbleed are encouraged to take advantage of this.

+= 1.5.0 =
+Improvements for proxy installations.

 = 1.4.5 =
 Various UX improvements, mostly in the form of clearer warnings and explanations.